aroravansh/Face_recognition/README.md

 <img src = "images/phase4.png" alt = "missing" />
   </fig1><br>

-THe unknown face has an "unknow" label  above the face and then two steps taken are:
+The unknown face has an "unknow" label  above it and then two steps taken are:

 1. Image saved is passed to func uploadimg() in [face_recog.py](face_recog.py).
 2. Uploaded image is sent as an MMS using func sendmsg() in [face_recog.py](face_recog.py).